What Keeps You on the Road

 Brake Pads

 Pads wear during normal use.
 Signs they need replacing: squealing when braking, longer stopping distances, and vibration when braking.
+Read more in our guide on how to tell when brakes need servicing.

 Brake Discs